Overview of fractional calculus and its computer implementation in Wolfram Mathematica: History, nowadays and applications

 Calculus teaches us how to compute derivatives of any integer order.
-We can interpret differentiation of negative integer order as a repeated integration.
-The zero order of differentiation gives the function itself.
-The question is how to generalize derivatives to non-integer order?
-The first attempt to discuss such an idea recorded in history was contained in the correspondence of Leibniz.
-In one of his letters to Leibniz, Bernoulli asked about the meaning of one theorem in the case of non-integer order of differentiation.
-Leibniz in his letters to L'H\^opital in 1695 and to Wallis in 1697 made some remarks on the possibility of considering differentials and derivatives of order $1/2$ (see \cite{Ross,LazarevHist} for to get acquainted with the main milestones of fractional calculus).
+We can interpret the differentiation of negative integer order as repeated integration.
+The zeroth order of differentiation gives the function itself.
+The question is how to generalize derivatives to non-integer orders.

+For extensive details on the history of fractional calculus, we refer readers to the handbook \cite{SamkKilbMari1993}, especially to the numerous historical notes there.
+More information on the main milestones of fractional calculus can be found in \cite{LazarevHist,Ross}.
+The history of fractional calculus in recent times is presented in \cite{MKM,MK1} and in \cite{Handbook}, Vol. 1, 1--22 (2019).
+The first application of fractional calculus was discovered by Abel (see \cite{PodlubnyAbel} for details).

-In the 18-19th centuries, mathematicians introduced many important functions, using integral and series representations.
-In 1729, Euler derived the integral representation for factorial $n!$, leading to the gamma function $\Gamma(n+1)=n!$, allowing one to define $n!$ for any complex numbers $n$ except $0,-1,-2,...$.
-In addition to the gamma function, there are other ways to generalize the factorial to complex numbers (see \cite{Marichev}, p.
+The starting point for the transition from integer-order to fractional-order derivatives and integrals is Euler's introduction of the Gamma function.
+Namely, in 1729, Euler derived the integral representation for the factorial $n!$, leading to the Gamma function $\Gamma(n+1)=n!$, allowing the definition of $n!$ for any complex number $n$ except $0, -1, -2, \ldots$.
+Besides the Gamma function, there are other ways to generalize the factorial to complex numbers (see \cite{Marichev}, p.
 35-36, \cite{Marichev01}).

-Euler introduced the gamma function by the integral, which later got name Euler integral of the second kind:
+Euler introduced the Gamma function through the integral, which later became known as the Euler integral of the second kind: